Luigi Bisi: Life

 Bisi succeeded Durelli as teacher of perspective at the Accademia, and taught there for more than 30 years.
 In 1879 he became president of that academy.

 He died in Milan on 11 November 1886.

 Work

-As a young man Bisi painted airy vedute, but most of his paintings are of interiors, mostly churches, and most particularly the Duomo di Milano, which he claimed to have painted eighty-seven times.
+As a young man Bisi painted airy vedute, but most of his paintings are of interiors, principally churches, and most particularly the Duomo di Milano, which he claimed to have painted eighty-seven times.